webis-de/clef24-mibi-bioasq-/submissions/README.md

     - `mibi_rag_4`:
       - Use the modules defined above in this order: exact answer, ideal answer, documents, snippets, exact answer, ideal answer (generate-then-retrieve-then-generate).
     - `mibi_rag_5`:
+      - Use the modules defined above incrementally (each module must be run at least once, the same module cannot run consecutively).
+      - Add the question text and question type to the prompt.
+      - Add the history of previously run modules to the prompt (module and whether it was successful).
+      - Add a readiness flag to the prompt (whether the question is fully answered yet).
-      - Use the modules defined above incrementally, as determined by DSPy's typed predictions (Mixtral-8x7B-Instruct-v0.1 from Blablador API, custom signature, no prompt optimization)
+      - Determine the next module to run with DSPy's typed predictions (Mixtral-8x7B-Instruct-v0.1 from Blablador API, custom signature, custom suggestions, no prompt optimization)
   - Phase A+:
     - `mibi_rag_abstract`: TODO
     - `mibi_rag_snippet`: TODO